jmathai/elodie/README.md

 ./elodie.py --type=photo --source="/where/my/photos/are" --destination="/where/i/want/my/photos/to/go"
 ```

-I'm pretty fast but depending on how many photos you have you might want to go grab a snack.
+I'm pretty fast but depending on how many photos you have you might want to grab a snack.
 When you run this command I'll `print` out my work as I go along.
-If you're bored you can open `/where/i/want/my/photos/to/go` and watch as I effortlessly copy your photos there.
+If you're bored you can open `/where/i/want/my/photos/to/go` in *Finder* and watch as I effortlessly copy your photos there.

 You'll notice that your photos are now organized by date and location.
 Some photos do not have proper dates or location information in them.
 I do my best and in the worst case scenario I'll use the earlier of the files access or modified time.
-Ideally your photos have dates and location in the EXIF so I my work is more accurate.
+Ideally your photos have dates and location in the EXIF so my work is more accurate.

 Don't fret if your photos don't have much EXIF information.
 I'll show you how you can fix them up later on but let's walk before we run.

 Back to your photos.
-You should see something like this.
+When I'm done you should see something like this.

 ```
 ├── 2015-06-Jun